slsa-framework/slsa/docs/get-started.md

 Various build methods require different methods to verify provenance.
 The SLSA community already has some verification methods and is working on additional solutions for provenance verification.
 Even if there is currently no simple verification method for a particular build system, adopting these builders now means you will be “SLSA ready” when more ecosystem tooling is released.
 Note that when you create provenance, you must supply to users a method for interpreting what you have created.

 ### Provenance formatting
 Your provenance format depends on who will be consuming it.
 See <a href="https://slsa.dev/provenance/v0.2">provenance</a> for an explanation of which format to choose.
-With time, the SLSA community hopes that SLSA Provenance Format will become industry standard, so we encourage you to adopt it if possible.

 ### Provenance storage